 JOSEPH WARREN - Vocals, Guitar, Mandolin

 Joseph Daniel Warren spent his first two infant years in Sacramento, California before his family moved to Kaysville, UT.
 Though a Californian by birth, he was raised in Utah, making him the only true Utahn in the band.
-He is the second of six kids and grew up in a faithful LDS (Mormon) household.
+He is the second of seven kids and grew up in a faithful LDS (Mormon) household.
 Music pervaded the home: his parents played and sang in numerous orchestras and choirs.
 Such constant exposure magnetized Joseph towards music.